uva-slpl/nlp2/index.md

 # Projects

-We will have 3 project assignments: students work in groups (2 to 4 members).
+We will have 3 project assignments: students work in groups (**2 to 3 members**).
 Projects will be assessed on the basis of technical reports and ipython notebooks.

 # Grades